proencode/fedora-sh/12-markdown-Archive/packtpub/2024/1118-Android_using_Kotlin/bb_md/101_building_the_ui_for_your_messaging_app.md

 |:----:|:----:|:----:|

 > Page Properties:
-> (1) Title: 101 Chapter 1: Building the UI for Your Messaging App
+> (1) Title: 101-1장 Building the UI for Your Messaging App
 > (2) Short Description: Android using Kotlin
 > (3) Path: books/packtpub/2024/1118-Android_using_Kotlin/101_Building_the_UI_for_Your_Messaging_App
 > Book Jemok: Thriving in Android Development Using Kotlin